Abstract and concrete tangent modules on Lipschitz differentiability spaces: Concrete tangent module and existence of an isometric embedding

 \subsection{Submetry of cotangent modules}

-In this section we construct an isometric embedding from the abstract tangent module into the concrete tangent module, and establish the first part of Theorem \ref{thm:isom}.
+In this section we construct an isometric embedding from the abstract tangent module into the concrete tangent module, and establish Theorem \ref{thm:isomA}.
 The embedding arises as the adjoint map of the $L^\infty(\mm)$-linear extension of the concrete differential.
 The next theorem states that this extension defines a submetry.

 \begin{theorem} Let $X=(X,d,\mm)$ be a weak LDS, and $1<p<\infty$.
 Then there exists a submetry $P\colon\Gamma_p(T^*X)\to L^p(T^*X)$ of normed modules, such that

 for all $f\in \LIP_{bs}(X)$.
 Consequently the adjoint map $\iota\coloneqq P^*\colon L^q(TX)\to \Gamma_q(TX)$, where $1/p+1/q=1$, is an isometric embedding of normed modules. \end{theorem}